 The Committee is made up of a President, Vice-President, Treasurer and Secretary for the Association.
 Representatives for the Inn's students, pupils and junior members are also invited to sit on the Committee.

 All of these roles provide an excellent opportunity for students, pupils and junior members to get involved in the life of the Inn and interact with other members of the Inn at all levels.

 Applications have now closed for all of the above positions for the 2017/18 academic year.

 The deadline for applications for Student Representatives has been extended to 10am on Monday 18 September 2017.

 Students can apply for as many positions as they like but they will usually only be allocated one position if they are deemed suitable by our panel, although those selected as Student Representatives may also be considered for one of the Association committee positions.

 Applications have now closed for the 2017/18 academic year.

 Pupils/Junior Members may apply for as many positions as they like but they will usually only be allocated one position if they are deemed suitable by our panel.

-The term of office for all positions is 1 November to 31 July.
+The term of office for all positions, once elected, runs until the 31 July.
 All of these positions shall be appointed by application.
 A panel of Benchers and barristers from the Inn will review the applications for these roles.